stevensiht/PaperTrailLumberjack/README.md

     RMPaperTrailLogger *paperTrailLogger = [RMPaperTrailLogger sharedInstance];
     paperTrailLogger.host = @"destination.papertrailapp.com"; //Your host here
     paperTrailLogger.port = 9999; //Your port number here
-    paperTrailLogger.useTcp = YES; //TLS is on by default on OS X and ignored on iOS
     [DDLog addLogger:paperTrailLogger];
     DDLogVerbose(@"Hi PaperTrailApp.com");